thejustinwalsh/TestFlightANE/README.md

 I am not certain if Apple will approve your ANE using this SDK with the included deprecated `[[UIDevice currentDevice] uniqueIdentifier]]` call.
 If you would like to use this TestFlight ANE in an App Store build, it is advised that you comment out the code in `TestFlight.m` that uses the deprecated function call.

 ## License
-ServerSocket is license under a permissive MIT source license.
+TestFlightANE is license under a permissive MIT source license.
 Fork well my friends.

 	Copyright (c) 2012 Justin Walsh, http://thejustinwalsh.com/